 RESULTS

-Time spent online was more than four hours a day in the total sample, with a slight prevalence of male subjects.
-Cocaine and cannabis users spent more than six hours online, significantly more than opioid and alcohol abusers.
+Time spent online was more than 4 hours a day in the total sample, with a slight prevalence of male subjects.
+Cocaine and cannabis users spent more than 6 hours online, significantly more than opioid and alcohol abusers.
 Distribution of the QUNT factors was not different in both sexes.
 Cocaine users showed higher scores at the “loss of control”, “pornography addiction”, and “addiction to social networks”, for the stimulant effect of this substance.
-Moreover, 15 out of the total of 17 cocaine users were pathological gamblers.
-Positive and statistically significant relationships were observed between some QUNT factors and body mass index (BMI).
+Moreover, 15 out of the total 17 cocaine users were pathological gamblers.
+Positive and statistically significant relationships were observed between some QUNT factors and body mass index.

 CONCLUSION

-These findings indicate that PIU is less common in subjects taking sedative substances, such as heroin/opioids and alcohol.
+These findings indicate that PIU is less common in subjects taking sedative substances, such as heroin/opioids and alcohol, than in subjects taking stimulants.
 Alternatively, it may be used as a “stimulant” trigger in cocaine and cannabis users.
 Flattening effect of abuse drugs is noted on possible sex-related differences in QUNT items.
-We noted a sort of “protective” effects of a love relationship and/or living together with a partner, as those engaged subjects showed lower scores at different items than single subjects or those living alone.
-Relationship between times spent online (and related sedentary lifestyle) and BMI would suggest that Internet use might be one of the factors at the basis of increasing weight gain and obesity amongst adolescents and young adults worldwide.
-Our findings also highlighted the specific vulnerability of drug addicts, if they use stimulants rather than sedative compounds to other kinds of behavioural addictions, such as pathological gambling.
+We noted a sort of “protective” effect of a love relationship and/or living together with a partner, as those engaged subjects showed lower scores on different items than single subjects or those living alone.
+The relationship between time spent online (and related sedentary lifestyle) and body mass index would suggest that Internet use might be a contributing factor to increasing weight gain and obesity amongst adolescents and young adults worldwide.
+Our findings also highlighted the specific vulnerability of drug addicts who use stimulants, rather than sedative compounds, to other kinds of behavioral addictions, such as pathological gambling.

 Key words: Internet; Problematic Internet use; Behavioral addictions; Drug abuse; Rehab centers